max-acc/cPlus-calcultate-pi/README.md

 # <p align="center"><b>Calculate Pi</b></p>

-There are lot of possibilities on how to calculate the circle number &pi;:
+There are lot of possibilities on how to calculate the number e:

 * [Continued Fraction](#continued-fraction)